 Where do your graduates work?

 Our first cohort graduated from the combined residency in 2010.
 Current alumni have found work across the United States and overseas in a variety of roles —including medical directors of clinics and hospitals, lifestyle medicine entrepreneurs and authors, and grant recipients.
 We expect future graduates to work in leadership positions that include provision of clinical care and system improvements.
-This may be in private practice, working with a health care organization, through academia, or government settings.
+This may be in private practice, working with a health care organization, through academia, global or government settings.

 Do you offer electives or externships to applicants?